ColdeZhang/Dominion/CONTRIBUTING.md

 - If the language you want to translate to does not exist, create a new file with the language code (e.g., `zh-cn.yml` for Simplified Chinese).
 - If the plugin messages are not up-to-date, please update them from the `zh-cn.yml` file.
+- Don't forget to leave your name and contact information in `languages/YOUR_LANGUAGE_CODE.yml`'s header.

 ## 🫴Getting Help